bnvien/deep-photo-styletransfer-tf/README.md

 Masks can be created manually using tools such as Photoshop or [PIXLR](https://pixlr.com/e/).

 In this project, we also tested the idea of automatic segmentation using a pre-trained model.
-The source code of that model is provided.
+The source code of that model is provided in folder `semantic-segmentation`.
+The resulting masks from this model are far from the manually generated masks.
+Therefore, we did not go further in this direction but used the manual masks.

 ## Examples